To enable lasting solutions that positively impact our community locally and across the world.

 Michael Watts Business Consulting

-Michael is a Director and founder of ToBe Advisory, which provides strategy, technology and innovation consulting services for boards and executive teams.
-He has a highly diverse skill-set which includes strategy, finance, technology, transformation and governance, complemented by experience across the corporate, small-medium enterprise, public and not-for-profit sectors.
-Michael holds a Master of Business Administration from the University of Western Australia.
-His prior roles include business strategy and digital consulting and 15 years in commercial and technology leadership across Wesfarmers, one of Australia’s largest and most respected companies.
+Michael is founder and Managing Director of ToBe Advisory, through which he enables business leaders to be confident about their organisation’s profitability, sustainability, and impact.
+He has a diverse skill-set including strategy, finance, technology, transformation and governance; complemented by experience across the corporate, small-medium enterprise, public and not-for-profit sectors.
+Michael holds an MBA from UWA.
+His prior roles include business strategy and management consulting, and 15 years in commercial and technology leadership within Wesfarmers.

 Michelle Blakeley Architect